camunda/camunda-docs-static/get-started/content/apache-maven.md

     </server>
   </servers>
 ```

+## Known issue with Artifactory

+Please find below the known issue in Artifactory while configuring Nexus repository as a Maven remote proxy.

+While testing the connection in Artifactory, if you get "Connection failed: Error 404: Not Found" message then you can ignore it, and continue to add the repository.
+The maven build should be able to download dependencies without any issues.

 ## Browse Camunda Nexus
 In order to browse the Camunda Nexus artifacts, here are the links which can be used.